 3.3.2 Isolation frequency and ecological diversity metrics of fungal communities

-In this study, the isolated micromycetes (Aspergillus, Mucor, Rhizopus, Trichoderma, Neurosporaand Sclerotinia) exhibited variable isolation frequencies depending on the site and the matrix (Figures 4).
+In this study, the isolated micromycetes (Aspergillus, Mucor, Rhizopus, Trichoderma, Neurospora, and Sclerotinia) exhibited variable isolation frequencies depending on the site and the matrix (Figures 4).
 The genus Aspergillus was detected at nearly all sites, both in earthworm casts and in soil samples.
 It was followed by Sclerotinia (present at 75% of sites) and then by Trichoderma and Mucor (each present at 50% of sites).
 The genera Mucor and Rhizopus, belonging to the class Zygomycota, were particularly abundant in the casts from the Abattoir site.
 Trichoderma was found exclusively in the casts from Tagoura and Abattoir, with a moderate relative abundance.
 The assessment of ecological diversity indices associated with the mycoflora of earthworm cast samples yielded the data presented below (Table 4).
 Shannon indices are approximately similar across sites, with values ranging between 1 and 2.
 Equitability for each site tends toward 1.